OWASP/owasp-mastg/Document/0x05g-Testing-Network-Communication.md

 Use a decompiler (e.g. jadx or apktool) to confirm the target SDK version.
 After decoding the the app you can look for the presence of `targetSDK` present in the file apktool.yml that was created in the output folder.

 The Network Security Configuration should be analyzed to determine what settings are configured.
-The file is located inside the apk in the /res/xml/ folder with the name network_security_config.xml.
+The file is located inside the APK in the /res/xml/ folder with the name network_security_config.xml.

 If there are custom <trust-anchors> present in a <base-config> or <domain-config>, that define a <certificates src="user"> the application will trust user supplied CA's for those particular domains or for all domains.
 Example: